 - Sullivan, L. (2018.)
 The phonology of gender in French and English given names.
 Forum Paper.
 University of Toronto, Toronto ON. [unpublished forum paper]

 - Sullivan, L. (2020.)
-The production-perception link in phonologically-conditioned pre-velar/æ/-raising.
-Generals Paper 1.
-University of Toronto, Toronto ON. [unpublished manuscript]
+Universal and cross-linguistic gender-based sound symbolism in Korean given names.
+Generals Paper 2.
+University of Toronto, Toronto ON. [unpublished manuscript] [data]

 - English Demonym Allomorphy – Phonological conditioning factors of the selection of -an and -ian, including formal analysis, corpus analysis and possible future experiment

 - Individual Differences in Phonetic Perception – Correlation between gender, AQ score and the perception of VOT in velar, alveolar and labial stops

 - Sullivan, L. (2019.)
 The effect of cognitive processing style on the perceptual compensation of stop voicing for place of articulation.
 PsyLinCS UTM Workshop 2019.
 University of Toronto Mississauga, Mississauga ON. [poster]

 - Pedagogy – Training TAs to provide effective feedback on student writing

 - Sullivan, L., Vearncombe, E. and Sanders, N. (2021.)
 Grading grading: Training for consistency, efficiency, and effectiveness in marking linguistics writing.
 Special Session on Pedagogy, Congrès annuel de l’Association canadienne de linguistique 2021 | 2021 annual meeting of the Canadian Linguistic Association.
 Online. [presentation]